charlesm93/charlesm93.github.io/_pages/about.md

 I am a Research Fellow in Computational Mathematics at the [Flatiron Institute](https://www.simonsfoundation.org/flatiron/), a part of the [Simons Foundation](https://www.simonsfoundation.org/).
 In 2022, I earned a PhD in Statistics from Columbia University.
 You can find out more by browsing this website or looking at my [CV](http://charlesm93.github.io/files/charlesmcv.pdf).

+# News

+* <span style="color:maroon">I am on the job market this year!</span> I am looking for research positions, including faculty positions, in statistics, data science, and machine learning which would start in the summer/fall of 2025.
+Feel free to reach out if you wish to share an opportunity.

+* I will be attending the workshop on "Recent Advances and Future Directions for Sampling" at Yale on October 16th - 18th.

+(last updated: October 2024)

+# About

 My primary research interest lies in statistics and probabilistic machine learning.
 My work bridges methodology, computation, and application through the development of probabilistic programing languages such as [Stan](http://mc-stan.org/) and [TensorFlow Probability](https://www.tensorflow.org/probability).
 Some keywords:

 * **Computation:** Markov chain Monte Carlo, Variational inference, (integrated) Laplace approximation, automatic differentiation